 In the Format Panel, the vertical and horizontal Flip Buttons flip the object while still maintaining its size and aspect ratio.

-Text-based stencils allow you to add written content to your designs.
+Text-Based stencils allow you to add written content to your designs.
 There are two types of text stencils:

-Quick-format text within stencils by double-clicking on the text area.
-The Quick-Format Text Window will pop up above the stencil and provide you with the following options: Bold, Italics, Underline, Strike-through, Numbered and Bulleted lists, Link, and Clear formatting.
+You can quick-format text within stencils by double-clicking on the text area.
+The Quick-Format Text Window will pop up above the stencil, with the following options: Bold, Italics, Underline, Strike-through, Numbered and Bulleted lists, Link and Clear formatting.

-To fill a stencil with color, go to the Fills & Strokes section and click on Background Color to open the Color Picker Popover.
+To fill an object with color, go to the Fills & Strokes section and click on Fill Color to open the Color Picker Popover.

 Select the Swatches Tab to choose a color scheme from Moqups Classic, Material Design, Bootstrap or iOS 8.
 This tab also displays the colors you’ve already used in your project.